SchlenkR/applied_fsharp_challenge/artikel/03 - Composing stateless functions.md

     gained
 ```

-There is also the possibility of defining an own operator: Using the `^` symbol before an operator makes the operator having a right associativity.
+There is also the possibility of defining an own operator: using the `^` symbol before an operator makes the operator have a right associativity.
 This means that evaluation is not from left to right, but from right to left.
-In our case, the ```mix 0.5``` function is evaluated to a 2 parameter function, the the branch `b` is passed to that function (a 1 parameter function remains), and then the branch a is passed to it.
-Note that (even for `mix` it wouldn't matter) we have to switch the order of arguments (first b, then a) to achieve the same order as in the samples before.
+In our case, the `mix 0.5` function is evaluated to a two-parameter function.
+Branch `b` is passed to that function (a one-parameter function remains), and then branch 'a' is passed to it.
+Note that (even for `mix,` it wouldn't matter) we have to switch the order of arguments (first b, then a) to achieve the same order as in the previous samples.

 You can even test our operator on your own: